gitiy1/naviterm/README.md

 The app does mostly all I expect from a client (at least for my use cases).
 The following are some pending issues/wishlist that I will work on, time permits:
 - [ ] Global fuzzy search in all songs,albums,playlists,artists
 - [ ] Allow to reconfigure shortcuts
+- [ ] Implement a more secure password storage
 - [ ] Allow to reorganize the home pane
 - [ ] React to different terminal sizes (responsive design?)